Fee Information for Cap-Gap Extension I-20

 How do I apply?

-- If H-1B has been submitted to USCIS but not receipted – include statement from employer that the student is the beneficiary listed on a properly filed H-1B petition and proof of delivery to a USCIS Service Center that shows the date of receipt.
+- If H-1B has been submitted to USCIS but not receipted –Proof of delivery to a USCIS Service Center showing date received

 How long will the Cap-Gap Extension request take to process with OIS?

-OIS will process the Cap-Gap Extension I-20 within seven business days of the student’s submission by email.
-Incomplete application will be rejected and must be resubmitted.
+OIS will process the Cap-Gap Extension I-20 within seven business days of the student’s submission to OIS.
+Incomplete application will be denied and must be resubmitted.

 What do I do if my OPT expires and my Cap-Gap Extension request is still pending with the USCIS?

 Under the new rule, the Cap-Gap Extension is a period in which an eligible F-1 student’s status is automatically extended to bridge the gap between the end of F-1 status and the start of H-1B status.
-If the student is in a period of authorized post-completion OPT on or after the date, April 1, the student becomes eligible for the extension, the student’s post-completion OPT is automatically extended.
+If the student is in a period of authorized post-completion OPT on or after April 1 and is approved for the H-1B, the student’s post-completion OPT is automatically extended.
 Therefore, the student is allowed to continue working with the employer while the Cap-Gap Extension request is pending.

 What happens if after I become eligible for an automatic Cap-Gap Extension and employment authorization, but my H-1B petition is subsequently rejected, denied or revoked?